tigera-solutions/prevent-detect-and-mitigate-container-based-threats/doc/prevention.md

 ![cc](img/cc-add-exception.png)

-You should now be able to deploy the vulnerable `java-app` workload.
+After creating exceptions for the vulnerabilities, you should now be able to deploy the vulnerable 'java-app' workload.

 ```
-kubectl apply -f apps
+kubectl apply -f apps/java-app.yaml
 ```